zusby/LoyalityPlatform/README.md

 # Fidelity Platform KA

 A Java SpringBoot backend meant to:

 - Retain the current customers
 - Increase income
 - Gain new Customers

 ## Prerequisites

 To initialize the FireStore Database and the FireStore Authentication service it is necessary to modify accordingly the followings classes:

 - FireStoreInitializer.java
 - AuthenticationController.java
-- insert your own FireBase SDK Admin API credencials
+- insert your own FireBase SDK Admin API json file in the main folder of the project
-- insert your Stripe API key in the Stripe class
+- add `stripe-api-key` to your application.properties
 - Setup Stripe's webhook trough [Stripe CLI](https://stripe.com/docs/stripe-cli/overview?locale=it-IT)

 ## API Reference

 All the api references are available @Swagger_UI and or trough the java docs.

 ```
 📦         └─ resources
             |  ├─ application.properties